Hailsham: Crime

 On Saturday 18 August 2018, a unit on Diplocks Way Industrial Estate was raided by the National Crime Agency where a large number of handguns and ammunition were discovered.
 Three men have appeared in court and all been charged with firearms offences.
 More than 30 handguns and a ‘significant’ amount of ammunition was seized in what the NCA describe as a 'sophisticated gun factory'.

 Governance and administration

 In Hailsham, there are three tiers of local government which manage between them the majority of local community services and amenities.

 Town

 At the local level, Hailsham is represented by Hailsham Town Council.
 The councillors are elected from seven wards: Hailsham Central Ward (3 seats); Hailsham East Ward (3 seats); Hailsham South Ward (2 seats); Hailsham North Ward (3 seats); Hailsham West Ward (3 seats); Hailsham North West Ward (3 seats) and Magham Down Ward (1 seat).

-Paul Holbrook was elected as Town Mayor & Chairman in May 2022 and John Puttick is the current Deputy Town Mayor & Vice-Chairman.
-Both remain in post until May 2023.
+Chris Bryant was elected as Town Mayor & Chair in May 2025 and Colin Mitchell is the current Deputy Town Mayor & Vice-Chair.
+Both remain in post until May 2026.